Team4079/4079-Software-Training/Writerside/topics/Using-Java-for-FRC.md

 Touching back on the typical languages of FRC teams, C++, Java, and Python, again, are not the limits of FRC Software.
-4079 has seen the likes of C#, Rust, and [add more] from other team.
+4079 has seen the likes of C#, Rust, and Go from other teams.
 During the 2024 off-season, Kotlin, a JetBrains development of Java, was introduced to the team.
-The specific key advantage of Kotlin will be elaborated in the next page, but we'll explain the functionality of Kotlin here.
+The specific key advantage of Kotlin will be elaborated in the [next page](Why-Kotlin-for-FRC.md), but we'll explain the functionality of Kotlin here.
 Since major FRC libraries like WPILIB and [add more] really only recognize C++, Java, and Python, languages like Rust would be really hard to integrate into our robot code.
-However, since Kotlin
+However, since Kotlin has direct support for Java, it can use anything Java can but with all the benefits of Kotlin and its own compiler.